Design strategy for a branded AI experience

 In each round, we had participants join an independent moderator in a room set up with cameras on the overall setup as well as the participant’s face and hands as they interacted with the prototype.
 The moderator followed an established script to meet our research goals, and asked follow-up questions as we wrote them to her in real time where we wanted to hear more.
 Participants interacted with our live prototypes on a tablet device.

-Round 1 of testing focused on broad reactions to the three prioritized concepts, through three developed interactive prototypes.
+Testing Round 1 focused on broad reactions to the three prioritized concepts, through three developed interactive prototypes.
 We aimed to learn about:

 Expectations: What do participants expect this AI to be like—in terms of personality, functionality, and how they would interact with it?